Representing Domain-Mixing Optical Degradation for Real-World Computational Aberration Correction via Vector Quantization: Funding

 In this paper, the real-world CAC is formulated as a UDA problem to mitigate the synthetic-to-real gap, where we deliver a comprehensive dataset Realab to facilitate research in this area.
 A novel QDMR method is proposed to characterize the domain gap information into a DMC by training a VQGAN.
 We design the QDMR-Base model where the CAC feature is modulated by the learned DMC and further introduce the QDMR-UDA framework to unlock the potential of QDMR in domain data transformation and feature alignment.
 The experimental results on both synthetic and real-world benchmarks demonstrate the effectiveness of QDMR in adapting the CAC model to the target domain with unpaired real-world aberrated images.
-Our work is expected to offer a unique perspective for the computational photography community in facilitating real-world applications of CAC methods.
+In summary, developing UDA solutions integrating the unpaired real-world images in the training process contributes a lot to achieving comparable CAC results in real-world scenes as on synthetic data.
+In this way, our work is expected to offer a unique perspective for the computational photography community in facilitating real-world applications of CAC methods.

-In this document, we provide detailed descriptions of the proposed dataset \textit{Realab} and benchmark settings in Section~\ref{sec:data}.
-Then, more details about the experimental settings are declared in Section~\ref{sec:implementation}.
-In addition, Section~\ref{sec:results} contains more qualitative results on \textit{Real-Sim} and \textit{Real-Snap}.
-Finally, we discuss the limitations and potential negative impacts of our work, where the directions of future work are also presented in Section~\ref{sec:discussion}.
+\PAR{Limitations and Future Work.} However, some limitations require further exploration.
+Firstly, the few-shot capability of the UDA framework needs to be further developed.
+The main drawback of the UDA solution lies in the requirements for the real-snapped images, which will consume a certain amount of time and effort.
+How to learn the degradation distribution of the real-world target domain with fewer data (dozens or even several pieces) to achieve excellent CAC results will be an important research direction of the DACAC task.

+Then, the scheme of learning degradation-aware priors does not perform well in dealing with some high-frequency details and the restoration of text symbols.
+We hope to introduce high-quality priors in future work and explore the integration of the two types of priors to achieve better CAC results.

+Last but not least, in order to enlarge and simulate the domain gap to showcase its impacts on CAC, we did not calibrate and refine the parameters of the optical model in \textit{Syn} generation.
+Additionally, the arbitrary image restoration solution was also not discussed in our work, where a universal model is developed based on training on a large scale of data under diverse optical degradation.
+However, in practical applications, there is no conflict between building up a robust CAC model and applying the UDA framework.
+The combination of a high-precision simulation pipeline, large CAC model with strong generalization ability, and powerful UDA framework is expected to approach the upper limit of real-world CAC.